 Great progression opportunities Higher Education colleges.
-Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
+Special arrangements in place with MTU Cork (CCPS), MTU Kerry and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See Progressions for details.

 Kitchen staff in bars, hotels and restaurants, contract caterers, bakeries, tea rooms and cafes, kitchens in hospitals and nursing homes, B&Bs and deli managers.